derrynknife/SurPyval/docs/index.rst

 Specifically, surpyval was designed to be used for the front end statistical analysis for the repyability package.
 The repyability package is a reliability engineering software package for engineers.

-Conventions for surpyval package
+Conventions for surpyval package:

--c = censoring
+- c = censoring
--x = random variable (time, stress etc.)
+- x = random variable (time, stress etc.)
--n = counts
+- n = counts
--r = risk set
+- r = risk set
--d = deaths
+- d = deaths

 usual format for data:
 xcn = x variables, with c as the censoring schemed and n as the counts